sairajbalip/pacman_game/README.md

 - A scoring system that increases when Pacman eats food.
 - A life system where Pacman loses lives when caught by ghosts.
 - Game over and reset functionality.
-- power-ups to allow Pacman to eat ghosts.

 The game is built using Java Swing for the GUI, and it includes animations and basic game physics to create an engaging experience.